-- To offer hands-on, interdisciplinary, and educational opportunities for students in efforts to teach them how to grow and maintain their own food, as well as where their food might becoming from.
+- To offer hands-on, educational opportunities for students to teach them how to maintain their own garden and incorporate principles of sustainability into their daily lives.

 - To increase local awareness of sustainable living and growing.

 The Student Committee on Popular Entertainment’s (S.C.O.P.E.) mission is to provide live, nationally recognized entertainment to the University of New Hampshire.
-The programming involved, which may include concerts, comedy shows, and other entertainment productions, will be offered to students at a rate less than that offered to the general public, if charges apply.
-S.C.O.P.E. will select genres of performances that aim to appeal to the largest cross-section of the student body, subject to availability of the artist and/or venues.
-S.C.O.P.E. will include the opinion of the campus at large and the guidance of our agent in deciding on specific artists.
+The programming involved, which may include concerts, comedy shows, and other entertainment productions, will be offered to students at a rate less than that offered to the general public if charges apply.
+S.C.O.P.E. will select genres of performances that aim to appeal to the largest cross-section of the student body, subject to the availability of the artist and/or venues.
+S.C.O.P.E. will strive to include the opinion of the campus at large and the guidance of our agent in deciding on specific talent.

 Applications for membership in S.C.O.P.E. are open to all undergraduate students.
-All undergraduate students are welcome to attend public meetings.
-Open conversation with the student body will allow S.C.O.P.E. to put into practice the thoughts and opinions that students feel could benefit any and all S.C.O.P.E. events.
-Volunteer positions will be available for specific shows, those volunteers will be required to attend the meeting before the show to be trained on their day of show tasks and/or positions.
+Only selected members can attend weekly meetings to uphold confidentiality with multiple parties.
+Open conversation with the student body will allow S.C.O.P.E. to put into practice the thoughts and opinions of the students, which is done through surveying the body.
+Volunteer positions will be available for specific shows, those volunteers will be required to attend the meeting before the show to be trained on their day-of-show tasks and/or positions.

 Slow Food UNH seeks to revitalize food culture on campus and in the local community through events, field trips, demonstrations, and internal meetings.
 Slow Food is an international organization centered around three guiding principles of food: that it is good, clean and fair.
 Our on-campus chapter strives to promote these principles in the unique setting of a university campus.
 Slow Food assumes a distinct presence at the University of New Hampshire (UNH), collaborating with other organizations, offices, and departments (such as the Eco Gastronomy program) in order to add value to the student body.
 Throughout the year, Slow Food UNH works with students and student organizations to build a community around food that is “Good, Clean, and Fair”.
 Good, meaning a fresh, flavorful, and seasonal diet that satisfies the senses and embraces local culture; Clean, alluding to food production and consumption that respects animal welfare while having the smallest negative impact on the environment, our health, and those who produce it; and Fair, meaning accessible prices for consumers along with fair conditions and pay for producers.
 We provide food-related activities open to the entire UNH student body including opportunities for volunteering, community outreach, and educational experiences such as documentaries and guest speakers.
 We also offer students a glimpse into the food culture of surrounding communities through interactions with vendors from the local community at the MUB Markets, culinary demonstrations, field trips, and networking with other Slow Food chapters.
 Although club interactions have been limited this year due to COVID-19 concerns, Slow Food is still working to engage students in a conversation about sustainable food.
 We will be holing virtual meetings, socially-distanced discussions, and individualized cooking activities that make sure everyone has a chance to participate during these unprecedented times.
 Through these activities, Slow Food UNH inspires development in leadership, teamwork, creativity and community impact.